 Gas and bloating

 Some people do get gas and uncomfortable bloating when they eat lentils.
-If you happen to have this problem try soaking them first and rinse them really well.
-Be sure to NEVER use the water you soak them in for cooking.
-You can also try taking a food enzyme dietary supplement prior to eating.
+If you happen to have, this problem soak them first and rinse the lentils thoroughly.
+Be sure NEVER to use the water you soak them in for cooking.
+You can also try taking a food enzyme dietary supplement before eating.
 For quick relief try a few teaspoons of raw apple cider vinegar or a hot cup of peppermint or chamomile tea.

 How to purchase and store

 Bulk food stores tend to have the best pricing and variety for lentils.
 I have found quite a large selection at the Bulk Barn.
 You can store them in airtight jars (like mason jars) in a cool dark location such as your pantry where they will keep for a year or longer.
 Some lentil enthusiasts state that when stored properly they can last indefinitely.